dudinea/yaml-include-transformer/README.md

 -------------------------

-[Kustomize](https://kustomize.io) offers a plugin framework that allows to add user-defined transformers that make changes to existing Kubernetes objects.
+[Kustomize](https://kustomize.io) offers a plugin framework that allows to add user-defined transformers that make changes to the configured Kubernetes resources.
 Transformers get YAML multi-document as their standard input, transform it in some way, and print it on their standard output.

-The Kustomize plugins functionality is currently in alpha.
+The Kustomize plugins functionality is currently in Alpha.
 There are several different ways to run plugins, some of which are deprecated.

 ## Plugin Configuration File